-In 1991 - 1994 acted as Foreign Department Director in the National Bank of Poland.
-In 1994-1995 an advisor in Bayerische Hypothekenund Wechsel-Bank AG in Munich, and from 1995 to 1998 Deputy Chairman in the Management Board of Zarządu Hypo-Bank Polska S.A. and in Itach.
-In 1999-2002 Deputy Chairman in Bank Gospodarki Żywnościowej S.A.
-In 2002-2011 Chairman of the Management Board in Nordea Bank Polska S.A.
-In 2012-2013 the first deputy chairman in KGHM Polska Miedź SA.
+In 1991-1994 acted as Foreign Department Director in the National Bank of Poland.
+In 1994-1995 an advisor in Bayerische Hypotheken-und Wechsel-Bank AG in Munich, and from 1995 to 1998 Deputy CEO in the Management Board of Hypo-Bank Polska S.A.
+In 1999-2002 Deputy CEO of Bank Gospodarki Żywnościowej S.A.
+In 2002-2011 CEO of Nordea Bank Polska S.A.
+In 2012-2013 the first Deputy CEO of KGHM Polska Miedź SA.

 Since 1998 a member of Supervisory Regulatory Committee in Association of Polish Banks, in 1991 member of the Polish delegation negotiating with the Paris Club, and in 1991-1994 member of the Polish delegation negotiating with the London Club.
-In 1997-1998 representative of banks with foreign capital in Association of Polish Banks and in 1997-1999 member of the Program Council in Fundacja na rzecz Kredytu Hipotecznego.
+In 19971998 representative of banks with foreign capital in Association of Polish Banks and in 1997-1999 member of the Program Council in Fundacja na rzecz Kredytu Hipotecznego.
 In 1999-2002 Chairman in Banking Card Issuer Council, and in 2009-2011 member of Managing Committee for New European Market (Poland, Russia Baltic States) in the Nordea Group.

-Alojzy Zbigniew Nowak - Member of the Supervisory Board
+Alojzy Zbigniew Nowak - Supervisory Board Member

-In 1984 graduated from the present Warsaw School of Economics and in 1992 from University of Illinois at Urbana - Champaign, USA, M.A. in economics.
-In 1993 completed studies in banking, finance and capital markets at Exeter, UK, and in 1996 economic studies at Free University of Berlin, while in 1997 in International Economics at RUCA.
+In 1984 graduated from the Warsaw School of Economics and in 1992 from the University of Illinois at Urbana - Champaign, USA, M.A. in economics.
+In 1993 completed studies in banking, finance and capital markets at Exeter, UK, and in 1996 economic studies at the Free University of Berlin, while in 1997 in International Economics at RUCA.
 In 2002 gained the title of Professor of Economics.
 He has won a number of prestigious awards, including Rector Award for Scientific Achievements (annually since 1997), Award of the Minister of Education for a book Integracja europejska.
 Szansa dla Polski? and Banki a gospodarstwa domowe - dynamika rozwoju.
-Member of scientific organizations and professional editing boards of periodicals, among others Foundations of Management (member), Journal of Interdiscciplinary Economics (editor in chief), Yearbook on Polish European Studies, Mazovia Regional Studies, Gazeta Bankowa and a reviewer in PWE SA Warszawa editing company.
+Member of scientific organizations and professional editing boards of periodicals, among others Foundations of Management (member), Journal of Interdisciplinary Economics (editor-in-chief), Yearbook on Polish European Studies, Mazovia Regional Studies, Gazeta Bankowa and a reviewer in PWE SA Warszawa editing company.
 A long-term committee member of Teraz Polska Award and scientific council member of Studia Europejskie.
 He gained his professional experience working as head of International Business Relations Section at Management Faculty, University of Warsaw, head of National Economy Unit at Management Faculty, University of Warsaw, Director of European Center at University of Warsaw, Deputy Dean in charge of foreign cooperation at Management Faculty, University of Warsaw, dean at Management Faculty, University of Warsaw and Deputy Rector in charge of scientific research and cooperation, University of Warsaw.
 He is a lecturer at University of Warsaw, and also in France, UK, U.S., Russia, China and Korea.

-Further, he worked as: advisor to the Prime Minister, to the Minister of Agriculture, President of University Sports Association at University of Warsaw, member of the advisory committee NewConnect at Management Board of Warsaw Stock Exchange, member of the Foundation Council of the National Bank of Poland, chairman of the Scientific Council of the National Bank of Poland.
+Further, he worked as: advisor to the Prime Minister, to the Minister of Agriculture, CEO of University Sports Association at University of Warsaw, member of the advisory committee NewConnect at Management Board of Warsaw Stock Exchange, member of the Foundation Council of the National Bank of Poland, chairman of the Scientific Council of the National Bank of Poland.